 Moingup Spring is a lovely bush camp set amongst jarrah and marri trees and centrally located in the park.
 Camping fees apply.
 Stirling Range Retreat and Mt Trio Bush Camping and Caravan Park2, both on the park’s northern boundary, offer a range of accommodation and services.

 The Stirling Range Drive winds through the heart of the park and offers ever-changing views of rugged peaks, each with its unique character.
 This 42km drive, on mostly unsealed roads graded for two-wheel drive, stretches from the Western Lookout near Red Gum Spring to the Eastern Lookout below Bluff Knoll.
 Take a break in the drive to enjoy sweeping vistas from Central Lookout or a picnic in shady woodlands at White Gum Flat.

 Walking is an ideal way to discover the rugged beauty and enchanting wildflowers of the Stirling Range.
-There are established walks up Bluff Knoll, Mount Trio, Mount Toolbrunup, Mount Hassell, Talyuberlup Peak and Mount Magog.
+There are established walks up Bluff Knoll, Mt Trio, Mt Toolbrunup, Mt Hassell, Talyuberlup Peak and Mt Magog.
 All walks are steep and have uneven surfaces.
 Wear boots or sturdy footwear, weatherproof clothing and sun protection.
 Take plenty of food and carry two to three litres of drinking water per person for half to full day walks.
 Several walks have a picnic area at the start.